KEEP UP WITH SEAFWA

-Wes Stewart named 2016 SEAFWA Wildlife Officer of the Year
+Brad Hasamear named 2017 SEAFWA Wildlife Officer of the Year

-BATON ROUGE – Oct.
-19, 2016 – The Southeastern Association of Fish and Wildlife Agenciesnamed Willard E. “Wes” Stewart the 2016 Colonel Bob Brantley Wildlife Officer of the Year at their annual meeting in Baton Rouge this week.
-Stewart is a private first class conservation officer for the South Carolina Department of Natural Resources.
+LOUISVILLE, Kent. – Nov.
+2, 2017 – The Southeastern Association of Fish and Wildlife Agencies named Brad Hasamear the 2017 Colonel Bob Brantley Wildlife Officer of the Year at their annual meeting in Louisville this week.
+Stewart is a senior conservation officer for the Alabama Department of Conservation and Natural Resources.